arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

 We will define a secret and a corresponding [TriggerAuthentication](https://keda.sh/docs/2.14/concepts/authentication/#re-use-credentials-and-delegate-auth-with-triggerauthentication) object to hold the configuration to connect to the Cluster Agent, so we can reuse it in several ScaledObject definitions if needed.

-1. Create a Secret with the configuration:
+First, let's create a Secret with the configuration of our Cluster Agent deployment:

 ```sh
 kubectl create secret generic datadog-config -n datadog-keda --from-literal=authMode=bearer --from-literal=datadogNamespace=datadog --from-literal=unsafeSsl=true --from-literal=datadogMetricsService=datadog-cluster-agent-metrics-server
 ```

-2. Create a TriggerAuthentication object pointing to this configuration and the service account token:
+Then, let's create a TriggerAuthentication object pointing to this configuration and the service account token:

 ```yaml
 apiVersion: keda.sh/v1alpha1